jawad1989/Linux101/nfs-server/Readme.md

 # if using Vagnrant
 with vagrant i was running into permssion denied error while mounting nfs on client. below is the fix:

+#### install guest tools
+vagrant plugin install vagrant-vbguest

 #### on nfs-server
  in etc/exports file
  ```